How to potty train your toddler in three days, according to the experts

-Jenson says that on the first morning, right after your little one wakes up, you should change whatever diaper they're wearing - and have them help by bidding it "bye-bye".
+Jenson says that on the first morning, right after your little one wakes up, you should change whatever nappy they're wearing - and have them help by bidding it "bye-bye".

 Then, change your child into an oversized t-shirt and explain that they won't be using diapers any longer - and if they do need the bathroom, they should use the potty instead.